AiviaCommunity/PythonForAivia/VenvRecipes/CellposeVenv/README.md

 ## Requirements

-* Vuitual Environment for Cellpose - the required virtual environment will be created automatically when you run Cellpose_Aivia.py for the first time.
+* Virtual Environment for Cellpose - the required virtual environment will be created automatically when you run Cellpose_Aivia.py for the first time.
 All required python packages will be installed in this virtual environment.
 You can check the `requirements.txt` to see what packages will be installed.

 * Python 3.6+ - comes with Aivia